myminseok/TanzuPlatformAssetKR/tap/install-tap/README.md

 ```

 # NOTE: Changing profile
-Please note that, if you want to change profile, for example one cluster already installed `build` profile and  wants to change to `run` profile.
+Please note that, if you want to change profile, for example one cluster already installed `build` profile and wants to change to `run` profile, then it would be safe to delete the existing tap first before installing new tap profile as SOMETIMES the CR is not properly installed.
-before installing new profile, existing tap should be deleted completely.(use 99-delete-tap.sh) otherwise CR is not properly installed.
+may use install-tap/99-delete-tap.sh.

 # Install TAP on `VIEW` cluster